GO-25 SciRPNclosely simulates the venerable HP-25C Programmable Pocket Scientific

 Note: For Apple TV this section is not applicable.

 You can export a program in various ways using the Share PRGM menu item (activate the Share menu by touching the calculator's display in PRGM mode).
-Besides the pasteboard, email and printing, you also have a My Programs container that uses File Sharing to sync programs between your computer and GO-25.

-GO-25 also supports the iOS Document Model and allows other Apps to open its program files via the Open In Another App menu item.
-When sending a program to another App, GO-25 uses the program name to identify the program.
-For example, use this option to export a program to the Files App.
+also supports the iOS Document Model and allows other Apps to open its program files via the Open In Another App menu item.
+When sending a program to another App,

 For macOS, in PRGM mode, you can also export a program using the File menu item Save.